 Viterbo University global citizenship related topics offered on the basis of need, interest, or timeliness.
 Prerequisites as determined by the instructor.
 Restricted to students with junior standing or higher.
 May be repeated for credit.
 See registrars office current class schedules Web page for specific semester description.

-Courses on topics of interest to ethics, culture, and society students offered on the basis of need, interest, or timeliness.
+Courses on geography topics of interest to students offered on the basis of need, interest, or timeliness.
 Restricted to students with junior standing or higher.
 May be repeated for credit.
 For specific section description, click to the Section Details in VitNet.